evilsocket/opensnitch/wiki/Known-problems.md

 https://github.com/ubuntu/gnome-shell-extension-appindicator

-It's available on some distributions, so you can use your package manager to install from your distro repositories.
+It's available on some distributions, so you can use your package manager to install it from your distro repositories.
 Otherwise you'll have to install it following the instructions from their web.

 ### GUI crash/exception or does not show up